Youth Progression at Home

 Stay safe and stay active!
-While tournaments remain under suspension, USTA New England will award players Youth Progression stars for activities completed from their own homes.
+While tournaments remain under suspension, USTA Eastern will now award players Youth Progression stars for activities completed from their own homes.
 To receive credit, players must submit videos that demonstrate how they are working on a variety of skillsets.

 - One character skill activity

 - One athletic skill activity

 - One tennis skill activity

 2. Create a video (or videos) that show you practicing all three skills.
 (Videos should show you completing multiple reps.)

 3. If you have a Google (Gmail) account, please upload the videos using this form.

 - Orange L1 & Orange L2 players will receive two stars for each video or set of videos submitted.
 Each video or set of videos must include one character skill, one athletic skill and one tennis skill.
 Players can submit up to two videos or two sets of videos for a total of four stars.

 - Green L1 players will receive one star for each video or set of videos submitted.
 (Each video or set of videos must include one character skill, one athletic skill and one tennis skill.)
 Players can submit up to two videos or two sets of videos for a total of two stars.

 Examples of Skills